orbitofdeceit/orbitofdeceit.github.io/_posts/2017-03-17-management-material.md

 tags: haiku
 ---
 Roll with the punches
-Check your panties for bunchies
+Check your panties for bunches
 Take the free lunches.